CraftAcademyLabs/ca_course/extras/react_aut/02_the_tools.md

 })
 ```

-Remember - all **`it`** blocks need to go inside the `describe` describe.
+Remember - all **`it`** blocks need to go inside the `describe` block.

 Before we run our tests, we need to keep our localhost active in another terminal.
 Start it by running `$ yarn start` or `$ npm start`.
 (Moving forward, we will only type out the `yarn` commands - if you want to use `npm`, you just go ahead and use it...)

 Let's launch Cypress by executing the script: `$ yarn run cy:open`.
-A cypress window will pop open with a list of available test (in out case, just 1 file).
-Clicking the file name, will trigger the test runner and a new broweser window will pop up.
+A cypress window will pop open with a list of available tests (in out case, just 1 file).
+Clicking the file name will trigger the test runner and a new broweser window will pop up.

 ![](./employee_list_cypress_runner.png)